vuetifyjs/vuetify/packages/docs/src/pages/en/components/forms.md

 # Forms

-When it comes to form validation, Vuetify has a multitude of integrations and baked in functionality.
-Want to use a 3rd party validation plugin?
-Out of the box you can use [Vee-validate](https://github.com/baianat/Vee-validate) and [vuelidate](https://github.com/vuelidate/vuelidate).
+When it comes to form validation, Vuetify has a simple built-in system based on functions as rules.
+Want to use a 3rd party validation plugin instead?
+We provide examples on how to integrate with both [Vee-validate](https://github.com/baianat/Vee-validate) and [vuelidate](https://github.com/vuelidate/vuelidate).

 <promoted slug="vuemastery-forms" />